TeodorCosta/FlashCards/README.md

 User Authentication: Each user has their own account, with secure login and registration handled by Spring Security.
 Flashcards & Decks: Users can create, edit, and delete their own flashcards and organize them into decks.
+AI-Generated Flashcards using Davinci-002 model from Azure OpenAi
 Quizzes: Users can take quizzes based on their flashcards to test their knowledge.
 Revision Mode: A revision feature that helps users review flashcards.
 Public Sharing: Users can choose to make their flashcards and decks public for others to view and use.